NCAR/ProcessingAlgorithms/README.md

 > UCAR/NCAR - Earth Observing Laboratory (2019) RAF Technical Note: Processing Algorithms.
 UCAR/NCAR - Earth Observing Laboratory. https://doi.org/10.26023/zc3gpm25  V2019.1 Retrieved *enter date here*

+A list of all versions is available here: https://github.com/NCAR/aircraft_ProcessingAlgorithms/releases .
+Please update the version number to reflect the version you wish to reference.

 ### Notes to maintainers

 Instructions for updating this document are at the end of the PDF.